 The provider had quality assurance processes however these did not always result in learning and continuous improvement.
 These included audits of dental care records, radiographs and infection prevention and control.
 Staff kept records of the results of these audits.
 We found that the infection prevention and control audit was completed annually rather than six monthly and did not cover all areas within the building where the decontamination process was taking place.
-The record keeping audit had not identified the shortfalls we found or led to improvement.
 We were told that immediate discussion and improvement would be made.